rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/phone-pin/unlock-phone-pin.rst

   :header: Response Code, Name, Description
   :widths: 2, 2, 2

   204, No Content, "The request has been fulfilled.
-The Phone PIN is unlocked."
+The Support PIN is unlocked."
   400, Bad Request, "The request was invalid."
   401, Unauthorized, "You are not authorized to complete this operation.
   This error can occur if the request is submitted with an invalid authentication token."
-  403, Forbidden, "Caller does not have an appropriate role or phone PIN is not in a locked state"
+  403, Forbidden, "Caller does not have an appropriate role or Support PIN is not in a locked state"
   404, Not Found, "The user was not found."
   405, Invalid Method, "The method specified in the request is not valid for